The Half-Hearted: Plot

 Rumours have reached the British Government of a possible danger to the Empire via an uncharted area of the northern Indian frontier.
 Haystoun has explored this area before, and when he is asked by a friend to go out again to reconnoitre in a semi-official capacity, he jumps at the chance to escape his situation and to prove his courage.
 The night before his departure, Haystoun and Miss Wishart meet and declare their mutual love for the first time.
 Although there would still be time for Miss Wishart to break off her engagement, the pair feel that they have been 'set apart by the fates' and they separate to follow their own individual paths.

 In part II of the novel, Haystoun travels to the northern frontier lands where he learns of a Russian plot to invade India via a little-known narrow mountain pass in the Kashmir, with the help of the local hill tribes.
 Having become aware of an imminent Cossack attack, Haystoun sends word to the local fort, calling on them to telegraph warnings to the northern garrisons and settlements, and sets off alone to try to delay the invaders at the pass.
 There he dies heroically, but is able to delay the invasion for just time enough for the alarm to be raised and for defences to be put in place.
 The Empire is saved by his valiant efforts.

+Themes

+The novel embodies a type of plot common in late Victorian and early Edwardian popular fiction in which the lethargic, anxious, and self-doubting upper middle class British protagonist is revived and rennervated through exposure to the British Empire.
+Lewis Haystoun and his participation in 'the Great Game' sees him not only foil a Russian invasion but also master his crippling ennui and become awakened to the purpose of empire.
+The title of the novel, The Half-Hearted, reflects Haystoun's initial character.
+Other books of the period which reflect these themes include Arthur Conan Doyle's The Tragedy of the Korosko (1898), Anthony Hope's The Prisoner of Zenda (1893), and A.E.W.
+Mason's The Four Feathers (1902).